PHYS 446 – Solid State Physics / Optical Properties

 Project

 Students will perform a research project on a selected topic of contemporary solid state physics.
 Each student will study the specific effect of their choice by reviewing scientific journal articles focusing on the effect chosen.
-A formal report will be written, with a typical length of approximately 10 pages (double spaced).
+A formal report will be written, with a typical length of approximately 10 pages (double spaced) or 10 PowerPoint slides.
 It should be well organized and include an abstract, figures and reference section.
 The report will be graded on the basis of its originality, clarity of expression, and technical accuracy.
+A presentation in the class will be schedule on the last day of the Semester (~ around Dec 10th, second week of December)

 Exams: